 “Sounds like a lot of trouble.”

-“It’s less trouble dragging a living body from my home than a dead one.
-And I assume you’d prefer not being killed, not seeing the Solon Judge for theft.
+“It’s less trouble dragging your living body from my home than your dead one.
 I would rather avoid attention.
 Besides, I am not a murderer.
+And I assume you’d prefer not being killed or seeing a Solon Judge after your theft.
 Now, if you’ll accept my offer?”